 Frequently Asked Questions

-Styrofoam trays are not being used this year.
-Yay!
-What's the scoop on the new trays?
+What's the scoop on the new paper lunch trays?

 HCPSS is going green by using molded-fiber (similar to cardboard) lunch trays.
-These trays are better for the environment, better for health and can be recycled if they are clean!
+These trays are better for the environment and better for health!
 The trays are certified biodegradable and are intended to be composted, but most of the schools do not have the ability to do so.
-Since they are similar to cardboard, they can be recycled in the blue bins at school if they are clean.
+Since they are similar to cardboard, they can be recycled in the blue bins at school IF they are clean.
 What's clean?
 No food, condiments, grease or other stains.
 Why?
 Similar to pizza boxes, once grease and food are absorbed into the fiber tray, its very hard to get back out.
 Here's a flier and poster.